watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 * SFC, SFC Proxy, and service classification function defined in {{!RFC7665}}.
 * service segment, SR-aware service, SR-unaware Service, End.AS, End.AD and End.AM defined in {{!I-D.draft-ietf-spring-sr-service-programming}}.
 * Headend, Color, and Endpoint defined in {{!RFC9256}}.
-* egress node, ingress node, metric, measurement methodology, provisioning, Quality of Service (QoS), Service Level Agreement (SLA), and Service Level Objective (SLO)defined in {{!RFC9522}}.
+* egress node, ingress node, metric, Quality of Service (QoS), Service Level Agreement (SLA), and Service Level Objective (SLO) defined in {{!RFC9522}}.
 * Forwarding Plane (FP), Control Plane (CP), Management Plane (MP), Application Plane (AP), Northbound Interface, Southbound Interface and Service Interface defined in {{!RFC7426}}.
 * Path Computation Client (PCC), Path Computation Element (PCE), and Traffic Engineering Database (TED) defined in {{!RFC5440}}.

+## Newly Defined Terminology
+The following terms are used in this document as defined below:

+* SRv6 Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
+* Classification Rule Controller: applies sets of SR policy and flow to SR Source Nodes.
+* Service Function Controller: manages service segments and applies them to SRv6 Service Function Node.
+* Service Function Manager: consists of Virtualized Network Function (VNF) Manager, Virtualized Infrastructure Manager (VIM), and data collector of network metrics.
+XXX: この用語使われていない．VIMというワードが使われてところでは，SRv6 SFC Managerとかいってる

 ## Requirements Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.